yangqianx/Data-portfolio/reddit-nlp-analysis/README.md

 This project explores how weight loss discussions and sentiments evolved on Reddit during the COVID-19 pandemic.
 It focuses on posts from the subreddit [r/loseit](https://www.reddit.com/r/loseit), analyzing 35,000+ submissions from March 2019 to March 2021.

-Using topic modeling (LDA) and sentiment analysis (VADER and NRC), this project reveals:
+Using topic modeling (LDA) and sentiment analysis (VADER and NRC-EIL), this project reveals:

 - **5 main topic categories**: Weight Management, Diet, Physical Exercise, Emotions & Support, and Appearance.
 - **16 topics** were detected, with notable changes over time in motivation, calorie tracking, and weight change discussions.